-The purchase price of approximately \$130,889, net of cash acquired of \$17,457, has been allocated to the fair values of assets and liabilities acquired as of May 16, 2011.
-The allocation of the purchase price is preliminary pending the completion of various analyses and the finalization of estimates.
-An appraisal will be completed to assist management in determining the fair value of acquired assets and liabilities, including identifiable intangible assets.
+The purchase price of approximately \$130,889, net of cash acquired of \$17,457, has been allocated to the values of assets acquired and liabilities assumed as of May 16, 2011.
+The allocation of the purchase price is preliminary.
+The Company is in the process of obtaining additional information required to finalize the valuation.
+An appraisal will be completed to assist management in determining the fair value of acquired assets and assumed liabilities, including identifiable intangible assets.
 The final purchase price allocation may result in a materially different allocation than that recorded.
-Such allocation is as follows:
+The purchase price allocation is expected to be finalized by December 31, 2011.
+The allocation is as follows:

 Accounts receivable \$ 56,862

 Inventory 38,560

 Derivative financial instruments 5,862

 Deferred income tax assets 26,161

 Assets held for sale 10,462

 Order backlog 3,073

 Prepaid expenses and other assets 8,861

 Property and equipment 37,520

 Customer relationships 82,823

 Technology 23,092

 Product development costs 17,859

-Goodwill 24,922
+Goodwill 25,740

 Other non-current assets 1,524

-Assumed liabilities (126,457)
+Assumed liabilities (127,275)

 Non-controlling interest (46,122)

 Assumed debt obligations (51,570)

 Net assets acquired 113,432

 Cash acquired 17,457

 Purchase price \$ 130,889

--